 6. Test your child annually.

 Make sure your child participates in the annual statewide testing program and the Basic Skills Assessment Program.
 The tests must be administered by a certified school district employee.
+For more resources and information related to testing and evaluation, click here.

 If your student does not perform well enough on the test to meet the public school standard for advancing to the next grade, the school district will decide if your child should be put in a public school, receive handicapped services, or have instruction support for homeschooling at your expense.